 7.3 Verification can however be extended at the request of the manufacturer to other parts of tractors such as engine sump, hydraulic/transmission case and self-starter that could be damaged by water penetration.

-7.4 The tractor is classed as “waterproof tractor,” if after the test described below, there is no water penetration into axle, brake, clutch system, or any other part submitted to the verification.
+7.4 The tractor is classed as ‘waterproof tractor’, if after the test described below, there is no water penetration into axle, brake, clutch system, or any other part submitted to the verification.

 7.5 Test Conditions